-Dermatomyositis is an acquired muscle disease called inflammatory myopathies.
+Dermatomyositis is an acquired muscle disease.
+It is classified as an inflammatory myopathy.
 The disease, which has a gradual beginning, affects both children and adults.
 Females are more often affected than males.

 The most common symptom is muscle weakness, usually affecting those muscles that are closest to the trunk of the body.
 Eventually, patients have problems rising from a sitting position, climbing stairs, lifting objects, or reaching overhead.
 The muscle weakness is usually accompanied by pain and swelling.